stenkjan/nest-haus/src/components/sections/catalog/CATALOG.md

 ## 2. Konfigurationen

-**What it is:** "Konfiguriere dein ®Hoam Haus" section with configurator video
+**What it is:** "Konfiguriere ®Hoam Haus" section with configurator video
 **Content:** Header + VideoCard showing configurator options
 **Currently used on:** `/entdecken` (Section 5)